ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/case_study_plotting_the_track_of_hurricane_sandy.rst

 .. note::

-  By returning the visual definition our Macro behaves as if it were a real `Symbol Plotting  <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_ icon.
+  By returning the visual definition our Macro behaves as if it were a real :ref:`Symbol Plotting <msymb_icon>` icon.

 Save the Macro and drag it into the plot to see the labels appearing along the track.